Nakakiyo092/annus-mirabilis/README.md

 Use the upgrade tool in the root repository.

 NOTE: After flashing this firmware, there would be an issue upgrading to another firmware.
-You should manually send `X[CR]` command before upgrade or you should force upgrade mode by shorting DIO and GND as described in the root repository.
+You should manually send `X[CR]` command before upgrade or force upgrade mode by shorting DIO and GND as described in the root repository.